 - Antibacterial cleansers: The most popular ingredient in over-the-counter antibacterial cleansers is benzoyl peroxide.

-- Topical (external) applications: These products come in the form of gels, creams, and lotions, which are applied to the affected area.
+- Topical (external) applications: Antibacterial cleansers come in the form of gels, creams, and lotions that are applied to the affected area.
 The active ingredients that kill surface bacteria include benzoyl peroxide, sulfur, and resorcinol.
-Some brands promoted on the Internet and cable TV (such as ProActiv) are much more costly than identical products you can buy in the drugstore.
+Some brands promoted on the Internet and cable TV (such as ProActiv) are much more costly than identical and sometimes more potent products one can buy in the drugstore.

-Benzoyl peroxide causes red and scaly skin irritation in a small number of people, which goes away as soon as you stop using the product.
-Keep in mind that benzoyl peroxide is a bleach, so do not let products containing benzoyl peroxide leave unsightly blotching on colored clothes, shirts, towels, and carpets.
+Benzoyl peroxide causes red and scaly skin irritation in a small number of people, which goes away as soon as one stops using the product.
+Keep in mind that benzoyl peroxide is a bleach, so do not let products containing benzoyl peroxide come into contact with fabrics, leaving unsightly white spots on colored clothes, shirts, towels, and carpets.

 Reduce the oil

-You cannot stop your oil glands from producing oil (unless you mess with your hormones or metabolism in ways you shouldn't).
-Even isotretinoin (Accutane, see below) only slows down oil glands for a while; they come back to life later.
-What you can do is to get rid of oil on the surface of the skin and reduce the embarrassing shine.
+One cannot stop oil glands from producing oil.
+Even isotretinoin (Accutane, see below) only slows down oil glands for a while; they resume normal activity later.
+It is possible to get rid of oil on the surface of the skin and reduce the appearance of shine.